-There is a Resource Fee of $420 per child per year ($140 billed in the first three terms).
-This fee covers all excursions (excluding Year 2 Swimming Program and Year 6 Camp), photocopying, stationery items, as well as specialist materials needed for particular KLAs.
+There is a Resource Fee of $300 per child per year and an Incursions/Excursion Fee of $150.
+The Incursions/Excursion Fee covers all excursions (excluding Year 2 Swimming Program, Year 5 Camp and Year 6 Canberra Excursion) and the Resource Fee covers all photocopying, stationery items, as well as specialist materials needed for particular KLAs.

 DIOCESAN FAMILY SCHOOL BUILDING LEVY (DFSBL)

 The DFSBL is $1344 per year and is charged to the oldest child for each family.
 The levy is pooled to contribute towards past, present and future costs for building projects across all existing and new catholic schools, and the acquisition of land for school purposes.